 Yes!
 Rebranding with your name, logo, and color scheme are available in the Enterprise Edition.

-Yes, in the Professional Edition upgrade you can set a fixed host address (and other login credentials) to restrict how users can use your Monsta FTP install.
+Yes, in the Business Edition upgrade you can set a fixed host address (and other login credentials) to restrict how users can use your Monsta FTP install.

 Yes!
 Monsta FTP runs on any standard PHP install, which includes Windows IIS.